Xi Jinping threatens unspecified opponents in CCP centenary speech | ExBulletin

 The study showed that, as negative views on the two countries reached or approached historic highs last year, confidence in the US president has accelerated since Joe Biden took office, while confidence in President Xi Jinping remains unchanged and near all-time lows.

-Ratings for the Chinese president have consistently been low in many countries, especially in the Western European countries surveyed, since this question was first asked in 2014.
+Ratings for the Chinese president have consistently been low in many countries, especially the Western European countries surveyed, since this question was first asked in 2014.
+(ANI)

 Sources